gatsbyjs/gatsby/docs/docs/gatsby-magic.md

 Once the build is complete, the work of Redux is done and it is not part of the bundle delivered to the browser unless required independently by the application itself.

-If using a data store such as Redux in your Gatsby application, the [using-redux](https://github.com/gatsbyjs/gatsby/blob/master/examples/using-redux) example is a good starting point for connecting it to the pages of your Gatsby application.
+If using a data store such as Redux in your Gatsby application, check out [Adding a Redux Store](/docs/adding-redux-store).

 ## GraphQL queries